EJJC/Webcam-Motion-Detection/README.md

 The times of motion will the be recorded and output in a CSV file once the user presses the 'q' key to quit the program.

 This program was done as part of my python upskilling.

+The program can be ran through the Python IDLE.